+Larry Gene Bartee

-Larry Gene Bartee, from San Jacinto Col- tricia moved to New Sr. passed away on lege with an Associate Braunfels from Hous-October 15, 2018, at Degree and was in the ton where they had the age of 69.
+Larry Gene Bartee, from San Jacinto Col-tricia moved to New Sr. passed away on lege with an Associate Braunfels from Hous-October 15, 2018, at Degree and was in the ton where they had the age of 69.
 He had Phi Theta Kappa Soci- had a house built.
 He emergency surgery for ety.
-He furthered his was happy to show abowel obstruction on education and gradu- anyone the work that August 30, 2018, and ated from the Univer- they did themselves remained in the hospi- sity of Houston, Clear on their house.
+He furthered his was happy to show a bowel obstruction on education and gradu- anyone the work that August 30, 2018, and ated from the Univer- they did themselves remained in the hospi-sity of Houston, Clear on their house.
 He tal until he passed.
-He Lake, with a Bachelor loved being outside fought a hard battle to of Science degree in and was often seen recover from the sur- Occupational Health working in his yard. gery but in the end he and Safety. told his wife, Patricia, that he was just tired. and was proud to say cia; his son Larry Barsupervisor.
+He Lake, with a Bachelor loved being outside fought a hard battle to of Science degree in and was often seen

+Larry is survived by Larry loved to travel his loving wife Patrithat he was just tired. and was proud to say cia; his son Larry Bar-Larry started work- that he had been to all tee, Jr. and daughtering at the age of 16 but 10 of the states.
+He in-law Tonya Bartee of on the waterfront in was looking forward Waxahachie, Texas; his Houston, Texas.
+He to a trip to China with son Brandon Bartee then went on to work his son and daughter- and his partners John for Brown & Root as in-law before he had Papagiannopoulous a pile driver, rigger, surgery.
+He owned a and Geno O'Quinn of 12:00 pm, Monday welder, iron worker, motorhome and loved Houston, Texas; his and crane operator traveling the with his brother Jimmy Barand also spent many family in it.
+He loved tee and his wife Joyce years as a supervisor.
+Mardi Gras in New Bartee of San Antonio, When he retired after Orleans and with his Texas; and his sister 35 years at Brown & family partied at Mar- Donna Anderson and Root he was a safety di Gras for at least 15 her husband Joe An- Hill Country Memorial derson of Blanco, Tex-

+Larry is loved by

+Pall Bearers will be